PySimpleSQL/pysimplesql/README.md

 To get the best possible experience with **pysimplesql**, the magic is in the schema of the database.
 The automatic functionality of **pysimplesql** relies on just a couple of things:
 - foreign key constraints on the database tables (lets **pysimplesql** know what the relationships are, though manual relationship mapping is also available)
 - a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent tables are changed
 - PySimpleGUI™ control keys need to be named {table}.{column} for automatic mapping.
-Of course, manual mapping is supported as well. @Database.record() is a convenience function/"custom element" to make adding records quick and easy!
+Of course, manual mapping is supported as well. @Form.record() is a convenience function/"custom element" to make adding records quick and easy!
 - The field 'name', (or the 2nd column of the database in the absence of a 'name' column) is what will display in comboxes for foreign key relationships.
 Of course, this can be changed manually if needed, but truly the simplictiy of **pysimplesql** is in having everything happen automatically!

 Here is another example sqlite table that shows the above rules at work.
 Don't let this scare you, there are plenty of tools to create your database without resorting to raw SQL commands.
-These commands here are just shown for completeness (Creating the sqlite database is only done once anyways)
+These commands here are just shown for completeness (Creating the sqlite database is only done once anyway)
 ```sql
 CREATE TABLE "Book"(
     "pkBook" INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,